-Additional Benefit – Discounted Insurance
+Additional Benefit – Discounted Insurance with Balens

 ICF Ireland is extremely pleased to be working alongside Balens Ltd. If you are a member of ICF, they can offer you discounts on your Professional Liability insurance.
 Balens were founded in 1950 and are an ethical 4th Generation Family Brokerage with 50 staff and 80,000 plus clients.
 They have designed a hybrid policy that they believe is one of the most comprehensive on the market including important features that some other policies may not include.

 A global peer coaching programme is offered for ICF members that offers incredible value for high-quality coaching.
 Further details here: https://coachingfederation.org/professional-coaches/benefits

 ICF official partners

 ICF Business Solutions and Media Partners offer members discounts or special pricing on products and services.
 ICF Members can take advantage of partner offers when they are logged in.
 Further details here: https://coachingfederation.org/partners

 ICF Members may use the ICF logo on promotional materials, including their website, in email communications, on business cards and more.
 ICF also provides marketing guides, various branded templates, and simple directions to create media alerts, press releases, and PowerPoint presentations.
 You can access their new branding guide through your profile on ICF.

 Sometimes your best resource is your coaching colleague who has gone before you.
 Join the journeys of other coaches who face the same challenges and joys as you.
 Chapter meetings and events are a great opportunity to develop your leadership skills and contribute to the flourishing of humanity.
 There are many networking opportunities in the ICF community.